 Sato: I’m really amazed after driving a F1 car for the first time 19 July, 2013 Kimiya Sato had his first outing in a Formula 1 car on day three of the Young Driver Training Test at Silverstone.
 In the morning, he was building up his confidence and pace lap by lap.
 The afternoon saw the current Auto GP leader running through the programme without any problems.
 Sato completed a total of 67 laps, which is an impressive 394.697 kilometres.
 Circuit: Silverstone / 5.891 km Driver afternoon: Kimiya Sato (JP) Chassis / engine: C32.02 / Ferrari 056 Mileage today: 67 laps Fastest lap: 1:35,642 min Kimiya Sato: “I’m really amazed after driving a Formula 1 car for the first time.
 It’s so sharp and it reacts very quickly too, especially when steering and braking.
 It’s incredible.
 From a physical point of view, it’s also tough.
 I have raced in Silverstone before, so I do know the track well, but nothing compares to this.
 To drive here in a Formula One car feels completely different, and the speed is incredible.
 The morning was really good.
 In the afternoon I used a few new sets of tyres and tried to improve my lap times.
 Unfortunately, that didn’t work out the way I wanted it to.
 The track conditions changed, the wind picked up and the circuit was generally slower.
 Driving an F1 car today was really good, and I had a lot of fun.
 But the next step is to really work on improving my lap times.”
 Tom McCullough, Head of Track Engineering: “It is always exciting being associated with a driver’s first day in an F1 car, as it is a very special day for him.
 Kimiya’s mature approach to the day impressed us all, as he worked well with the engineers, improving throughout the day.
 This also allowed us to complete some further aero testing, which was valuable to us as a team.
 Our three-day test plan was very ambitious.
 We managed to get through the programme and are happy with all the data we have gathered on both the new aero package and the 2012 construction tyres.
 We feel well prepared for the Budapest race.”
 (Sauber) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.